 Description: Sets SMBIOS vendor fields to Acidanthera.

-It can be dangerous to use "Apple" in SMBIOS vendor fields for reasons outlined in the SystemManufacturer description.
+It is dangerous to use Apple in SMBIOS vendor fields for reasons given in the SystemManufacturer description.
 However, certain firmware may not provide valid values otherwise, which could obstruct the operation of some software.

 2. AdviseWindows